About Brian Riley

 With Passing Years

-With Passing Years Marité and Joe Robinson Strolling Gallery I February 13–August 23, 2026 Chrystofer Davis, Mirrors, 2021, Digital Image.
+With Passing Years Marité and Joe Robinson Strolling Gallery I February 13–June 7, 2026 Chrystofer Davis, Mirrors, 2021, Digital Image.
 Courtesy of the artist.
 In the Art Center’s Marité and Joe Robinson Strolling Gallery I, photographer Chrystofer Davis captures the portrait

 • A green baseball cap sculpted to look like a cactus, complete with bumps and small patches of gold.
 The cap rests on dark soil against a light blue background, appearing as if it is growing from the ground.